Tag: agtech

 Pathogen Profile: Ralstonia solanacearum

-Ralstonia solanacearum What is Ralstonia solanacearum?
+Written by: Becky Anderson Published by: David Santos Ralstonia solanacearum What is Ralstonia solanacearum?
 The bacterial pathogen Ralstonia solanacearum is a Gram-negative, soil-borne bacterial pathogen that causes bacterial wilt and brown rot in potatoes.
 This bacterium belongs to a complex of four groups called phylotypes.
 These groups are known as the R. solanacearum species complex (RSSC).
-Each group is dominant in a geographical […]
+Each […]

 Read More